kliewerdaniel/objective06/architecture/storage.md

 # Storage Subsystem

-> The Storage subsystem defines the interfaces and implementations for the durable substrates of SELF: DuckDB for analytical state, LadybugDB (or compatible Kuzu-successor) or Neo4j for graph state, a vector database for semantic retrieval, and the filesystem for raw artifacts.
+> The Storage subsystem defines the interfaces and implementations for the durable substrates of SELF: DuckDB for analytical state, LadybugDB (default) or Neo4j (enterprise fallback) for graph state, a vector database for semantic retrieval, and the filesystem for raw artifacts.

 ---